e1011/microservices-reddit/README.md

-I built this to learn system design, networking and devops.

 ## Architecture

 **Microservices Reddit** is composed of 10 microservices written in different languages, deployed using kubernetes.
-These microservices communicate using rest apis.

 ![Architecture of
 microservices](/docs/img/graph.jpeg)